saittam/aoc/README.md

 controlled by a program that you create and give to the intcode program!
-Unfortunately, we no longer see these elaborate puzzle mechanics in more recent years, apparently due to the desire to keep different days' puzzles independent of each other, and a practical limit of much conceptual and practical complexity can go into a single day.
+Unfortunately, we no longer see these elaborate puzzle mechanics in more recent years, apparently due to the desire to keep different days' puzzles independent of each other, and a practical limit of how much conceptual and practical complexity can go into a single day.

 On the other end of the spectrum, the puzzles that I find somewhat unsatisfying